by Kevin Truitt

 How can Foothills help?

 At Foothills Sports Medicine Physical Therapy, we design each rehabilitation program custom to each athlete.
-We will assess how you move as it relates to your sport to identify not only the site of injury but the true source of any pain or weakness.
+We will assess how you move as it relates to your sport to identify the site of injury and the source of any pain or weakness.
 Addressing the underlying cause is essential for healing any injury, preventing recurrence, and getting you back on the playing field.
 If you suffer from elbow, shoulder, or rotator cuff pain, give us a call or request an appointment for a free rapid injury assessment.